 The 2e Center has specific goals to disseminate information and resources through multiple venues.
 Center activities include

 The 2e Center encourages research studies, both internal and external, that serve to build a base of best practices for twice-exceptional education; to assess awareness levels and needs; and to better understand the 2e learner.
 In addition, the staff and Executive Board of the Center develop and field-test protocols and instruments specifically designed to measure strengths, interests, and talents.

 Directors, faculty and members of the 2e Center and Bridges Academy are available for professional development and awareness workshop.
 Please contact Kim Vargas for more information or fill out the contact form below.

-The 2e Center for Research and Professional Development's next symposium will be held June 21-22, 2019, in Los Angeles.
+The 2e Center for Research and Professional Development's next symposium will be held on October 11-13, 2019, in Los Angeles.